puppetlabs-toy-chest/puppetlabs-debbuilder/README.md

   solution.
 It brings in keyrings for debian and ubuntu and lays down a pbuilderrc in /etc to add the correct repos to a given cow.

-  After applying the module to a machine, it should be read to build packages for the desired .
+  After applying the module to a machine, it should be ready to build packages for the desired release.

 ## Cows? ##

 ### What are cows? ###

-  Cow is short for copy-on-write.
+  Cow is short for 'copy-on-write'.
 Cowbuilder makes clean chroots for any ubuntu or debian release that can be used for building packages using pbuilder.
-From the cowbuilder and pbuildr package descriptions:
+From the cowbuilder and pbuilder package descriptions:

   "pbuilder is a tool for building and testing Debian package inside a clean chroot, and cowbuilder allows chroot to be recreated using hard-linked copies